 1.7 Compliance, Losses, and Financial Settlements

-1.7.1 Energy delivered in association with Dynamic System Resources will be subject to all provisions of the CAISO’s Imbalance Energy markets, including Uninstructed Deviation Penalties (UDP) (just as is the case with CAISO intra- Balancing Authority Area Generating Units of Participating Generators).
+1.7.1 Energy delivered in association with Dynamic System Resources will be subject to all provisions of the CAISO’s imbalance energy markets (just as is the case with CAISO intra- Balancing Authority Area Generating Units of Participating Generators).

 1.7.2 Dynamically scheduled and delivered Ancillary Services will be subject to the CAISO’s compliance monitoring and remedies, just as any CAISO intra-Balancing Authority Area Generating Units of Participating Generators.

-1.7.3 All Day-Ahead Market and RTM submitted Dynamic Schedules shall be subject to CAISO Congestion Management and as such may not exceed their transmission reservations in Real-Time (with the exception of intra-hour Dispatch Instructions of the Energy associated with accepted Ancillary Services Bids or Dispatch Instructions for Imbalance Energy).
+1.7.3 All Day-Ahead Market and RTM submitted Dynamic Schedules shall be subject to CAISO Congestion Management and as such may not exceed their transmission reservations in Real-Time (with the exception of intra-hour Dispatch Instructions of the Energy associated with accepted Ancillary Services Bids or Dispatch Instructions for imbalance energy).

 1.7.4 All Dynamic Schedules and delivered Energy shall be subject to the standard CAISO Transmission Loss calculation as described in Section 27.5.1.1 and Appendix C of the CAISO Tariff.